 Assume that you’ve closed the sale—you’ve motivated them to take positive action toward financial health.
 Ask, “Now that you know saving and investing $100 a month can grow into a million dollars, what first step will you take?”
 Strive to get a commitment.
 “You know I want what’s best for you.
 I am 100% sure this information will make your lives easier and more fun.
 Raise your hand to promise me that you’ll continue to learn about money.”

 Here’s another approach: offer them alternatives.
 “Either you can have bad credit and go through the embarrassment of being denied a loan, or you can have good credit, no worries, and an extra ten thousand in your pocket.
 So how will you start building your credit?”

 Ask how their vision of the future has changed.
 “Now that you’ve learned this information and plan to learn more, how do you think your life will be different in five years?
 What will you do this week to make sure you succeed?”

-Phase V- Feedback and Resources: After you’re done presenting, solicit audience feedback.
+After you’re done presenting, solicit audience feedback.
 What did they like?
 Which pieces didn’t resonate with them?
 Ask how you could improve your presentation.
 Try to uncover their objections to the material at each step when teaching financial literacy coursework.